hugopendlebury/gribtoarrow/readme.md

 ## Performance
 The module is fast since it operates entirely in memory.
 In addition it releases the GIL to allow python threading.
-Currently it doesn't use threading in the C++ layer, this is because the author created the project using OSX and the default compiler on OSX doesn't include OMP.
+Currently it doesn't use threading in the C++ layer, this is because the author created the project using OSX and the default compiler on OSX doesn't include OMP, this can be done if required although for the reasons detailed below may not be needed.
-Since the main usage is from python it is anticpated the just relasing the GIL will be sufficient.
+Since the main usage is from python it is anticipated the just releasing the GIL will be sufficient.
 In addition since everything is extracted in memory and made available to arrow and hence the vast ecosystem of tools such as polars and pandas multiprocessing and partitioning of files can be utilised to also achieve parallism.
 A test on a 2023 MacBook Pro extracted 230 million rows from a concatenated grib and wrote this to a parquet file in 6 seconds.